Subscribe to our Newsletter

 Beautiful fresh veggies brought in from all over the surrounding countryside every morning.
 Beautiful displays.
 Some of which you can really have no guess as to what the fruit or the veg is.

-Eggs anyone?
+Eggs galore?
 Holy cow she’s got a few.
 Imagine the amount of chickens she must have.
 All different colours and sizes, really quite strange and very different from the supermarket.

 Kermit and family on a day out?
 Whoopsy did they turn the wrong corner?
 Yep, it’s frog leg time folks.
 Let me just get the lady to take the skin off them all for you.
 Give me 5 minutes.